 NEW SPORTS.
-NEC offers an array of DIII athletic programs.
-In the past year we’ve added Men’s and Women’s Alpine Skiing, Men’s Wrestling, and Women’s Volleyball (coming in Fall 2017).
+NEC offers an array of DII athletic programs.
+We have recently added Men’s and Women’s Alpine Skiing, Men’s Wrestling, and Women’s Volleyball!

 NEW ACADEMIC CENTER.
 The recently opened 19,000 square foot John Lyons Center is an innovative, technologically advanced academic learning center.
 The John Lyons Center hosts classes and supports student learning from majors and programs across campus, and serves as the home of the Management Division faculty.

 NEW PERFORMING ARTS CENTER.
-In 2017, New England College will break ground on the Rosamond Page Putnam Center for the Performing Arts, a 350-seat, multi-level performance center designed for all types of theatre performances, music, dance, guest speakers, political town hall meetings, and more!
+In 2017 New England College broke ground on The Rosamond Page Putnam Center for the Performing Arts, a 350-seat, multi-level performance center designed for all types of theatre performances, music, dance, guest speakers, political town hall meetings, and more!